heetbeet/bashrc-customisations/README.md

 # Bashrc Customisations
-Some customisations that I always add to my personal `~/.bashrc`.
+Customisations that I like to add to my personal `~/.bashrc`.

 ## Usage